Last Updated on May 26, 2023 by Karl Thompson

 The difference between the numbers of people immigrating to and emigrating from a country.

-Nuclear Family – A man and a woman and their dependent children, either their own or adopted.
+A father and mother with their dependent children, either their own or adopted, living together in one household.

 A society where men hold the power and women are excluded, disadvantaged or oppressed.
 An example of a patriarchal society is one which women are not allowed to vote, but men are.